-Note: If you upgrade the mappings created in earlier versions, you must select the relevant schema in the connection property.
+Note: If you upgrade the mappings created in versions 10.1.1 Update 2 or earlier, you must select the relevant schema in the connection property.
 Else, the mappings fail when you run them on current version.

 Amazon S3 Connection Properties